mrconter1/BenchmarkAggregator/README.md

 <details>
 <summary>How easy is it to add new benchmarks or models?</summary>
 Adding new benchmarks or models is designed to be quick and efficient.
 For benchmarks, it can take only a few minutes to integrate an existing one.
-For models, we use OpenRouter, which covers basically all closed and open-source options.
-To add a model, simply find its ID on the OpenRouter website and include it in our framework.
+For models, we use [OpenRouter](https://openrouter.ai/), which covers basically all closed and open-source options. **To add a model, simply find its ID on the OpenRouter website and include it in our framework.
+This makes adding new models absolutely trivial!**
 </details>

 <details>